-Prioritising your digital marketing and ecommerce to-do-lists, not just for you, but for your team are a must.
+Prioritising your to-do lists for digital marketing and ecommerce, not just for you, but for your team are a must.
 I came across this post the other day on Linkedin, where Richard Branson of Virgin was talking about the culture of to-do-lists at Virgin and said…

 I can confidently state that our culture of notes and thoughtful to-do-lists has made Virgin what it is today.